PostDispatchInteractive/chart-tool/ADMINISTER.md

 	* Pull changes from G&M chart-tool to local chart-tool fork
 		- Change to fork's directory: `cd chart-tool`
 		- Pull changes from G&M, then push to local fork repo: `git pull upstream master && git push origin master`
-	* Pull changes from local chart-tool fork to customized chart-tool-pd
+	* Pull changes from local chart-tool fork and push to customized chart-tool-pd
 		- Change to chart-tool-pd directory: `cd ..` and `cd chart-tool-pd`
 		- Make a backup copy of customizations: `cp -R custom ~/Desktop/custom/`
 		- Try to pull changes from local chart-tool fork: `git pull upstream master`
 			- If you get an error like this: "Your local changes to the following files would be overwritten by merge", then stash those changes (`git stash`) and repeat the pull.
 			- If it asks you to write a merge message, put something like "Merging G&M changes from Nov.
 2".
-Press [esc], type ":wq", then press [enter] to save.
+Press [esc], type `:wq`, then press [enter] to save.
+			- Or if you get a message like this: "Automatic merge failed; fix conflicts and then commit the result", then take these steps:
+				- `git status`, looking for files in red listed as "both modified"
+				- For each of those, files type `git reset <filename>` and `git checkout upstream <filename>` to replace the local versions with the new ones.
+				- At this point you should now be safe to `git push origin master`
 	* Check if changes affect `/custom/` directory.
 		- After the pull, you should see a list of changed files on the command line.
 Most will be within `/meteor/`.
 If any are within `/custom/`, do the following steps.
 		- Open each changed `chart-tool-pd/custom/` file in a text editor, and compare it with its equivalent in the backup `Desktop/custom/` you made earlier.
 		- Often the only changes will be additions: new JSON fields, etc. If that's the case, we're finished.